jimhigson/oboe.js-dissertation/main/main.md

-To avoid feature creep the scope of the software deliverables is pared down to the smallest work which can be said to realise the goals of the project, the guiding principle being that it is preferable to produce a little well than more badly.
+To avoid feature creep the scope of the software deliverables is pared down to the smallest work which can be said to realise the goals of the project.
 Amongst commentators on start-up companies this is known as a *zoom-in pivot* [@lean p172] and the work it produces should be the *Minimum Viable Product* or MVP [@lean p106-110].
-It would not be feasible to deliver a full stack so we are obliged to focus on solutions which interoperate with existing deployments.
-To a third party wishing to adopt the technology it is also more inviting to add small enhancements to the existing architecture than to action a shift which requires wholesale change.
+Given reasonable time constraints it would not be feasible to deliver a full stack while concentrating on software quality so we are obliged to focus on solutions which interoperate with existing deployments.
+To a third party wishing to adopt the technology it is more inviting to add small enhancements to the existing architecture than to action a shift which requires wholesale change.